-In the majority of cases, the cost of your appointment is partly contributed by Medicare.
-Our team can claim this electronically for you upon providing your Medicare details.
-There is usually a remaining “out of pocket” cost for you which is to be settled on the day of your appointment.
+An initial comprehensive consultation with Mr Goldbloom will cost $250.
+In the majority of cases, Medicare will provide a rebate that we can claim electronically for you upon providing your Medicare details and a valid GP referral.
+The consultation fee is to be settled on the day of your appointment.

 There is no out of pocket cost for Department of Veterans' Affairs (DVA) Gold Card Holders or those with valid WorkCover or TAC claims.

 Private health insurance can financially assist to you to have your operation in a private hospital, by the surgeon of your choice and a reduced wait time.
 Having private health insurance does not mean the entire cost associated with your surgical treatment is covered.
 There are several costs to surgery in the private setting and most of these are outlined below.

 Mr Goldbloom’s fee structure is guided by the Australian Medical Association (AMA).
 Please refer below for further information:

 AMA: Position Statement on Setting Medical Fees and Billing Practices